Rajma Recipe | Rajma Masala (Restaurant Style)

 If using heavy whipping cream, then just add 1 tablespoon of it.
 Mix very well and simmer for 30 seconds to 1 minute.

 Adding cream is optional and you can easily skip it.
-Addition of cream gives some richness to the gravy making it taste restaurant style and balances the tang from the tomatoes.
+Addition of cream gives some richness to the curry making it taste restaurant style and balances the tang from the tomatoes.

 cream and kasuri methi added to the rajma masala